 - Representative data – prove the need exists and that you can translate your science into an intervention.
 Who or what will your research benefit?

 - Competitive analysis – how many labs are working on the same problem?

 - Your business capabilities and expertise of your staff

 - Your funding request – the amount of funding you need

 Think of each of these points as an elevator pitch.
 Boil it down to the fewest possible words that make your point.
 Be succinct and to the point.
 Investors want to get to the bottom line as quickly as possible.

 Your goal is to convince your audience with ideas, facts, and capabilities.
 Before presenting to funding agencies, get outside opinions: peer reviews from colleagues and opinions from non-science contacts to be sure it’s understandable to anyone.

 Research Funding Sources

-The type of research projects you’re planning will heavily influence your funding sources.
+The type of science research project or product development you are planning will heavily influence your funding sources.
 Funding programs are offered by private foundations, federal grants, VCs, or loans.